🇳🇴

 WorkPopular

-Residence permit for qualified professionals with a job offer from a Norwegian employer.
-Requires completed higher education or vocational training.
+For qualified professionals with a job offer from a Norwegian employer.
+Requires university degree, vocational training (3+ years), or equivalent.
+Leads to permanent residence after 3 years.

 Duration